shultanf/DataSciencePortofolio/NetflixEngagementAnalysis/report.md

 | **2024-II** | -7%  | 1% |
 > **Table 3.2 Title count and HV growth**

 What is the cause of the decline in Film titles HV the second semester of 2023? is it really because of the declining popularity of the Film titles?
-To answer this, we can use one simple variable which is the number of titles.
+To answer this, we can use one simple variable, the number of titles.
 One possible reason for this sudden decline is that Netflix just happen to be reducing the number of Film titles which could directly decrease the number of HV on those titles.
-From the growth table, we can see that when the Films HV growth dropped by about 25% in 2023-II, the number of Film titles also dropped by about 21% which shows that it is likely that this drop in HV is due to **Netflix reducing the number of it's Film titles**.
+From the growth table, we can see that when the Films HV growth dropped by about -25% in 2023-II, the number of Film titles also dropped by about -21% which shows that it is likely that this drop in HV is due to **Netflix reducing the number of it's Film titles**.
 Assuming all other variables is constant.

 Another observation we can analyze is that through 2024, the number of Film titles keeps dropping.
 Meanwhile, interestingly the number of HV is increasing.
 What can we derive from this observation?
 One possibilities is that the popularity of Netflix films in increasing.
 If the number of titles is decreasing but the number of HV is increasing, this means that with less Films the audience is watching more Films.
 If the HV remains constant through the period but the number of titles is declining, it means that there is an increase of interest in the audience on watching the titles, let alone an increasing HV.
 Assuming all other variables is constant, this means that Netflix has manage to cut back their number of Film titles but still manage to increase their HV.
 Or in simple words, **Netflix manage to optimize their Film titles**.